marinater/useCloudFS/UserInstructions.md

 ?
 Enter up to 5 existing Lambda layer ARNs (comma-separated):
 No Lambda layers were selected
 ?
 Do you want to edit the local lambda function now?
-Yes Please edit the file in your editor: /mnt/c/Projects/useCloudFS-2/useCloudFS/amplify/backend/function/usecloudfsfffdb4fc/src/index.js
+Yes Please edit the file in your editor:

-Check out sample function code generated in <project-dir>/amplify/backend/function/usecloudfsfffdb4fc/src "amplify function build" builds all of your functions currently in the project "amplify mock function <functionName>" runs your function locally "amplify push" builds all of your local backend resources and provisions them in the cloud "amplify publish" builds all of your local backend and front-end resources (if you added hosting category) and provisions them in the cloud
 ```